The Immigrants: Plot summary

 The empire Dan started with his friend, Mark Levy, of his fishing boats and Levy's goods store, continues to grow.
-The Levy and Lavette Company (later L&L Shipping) get into the business of shipping bulk cargo and profit from assisting the Allied cause during World War I. Sensing the end of the war, Dan convinces Mark to sell the cargo ships.
-Doing so before the cargo market collapses, the company greatly profits and uses the money to start to a classy department store.
+The Levy and Lavette Company (later L&L Shipping) gets into the business of shipping bulk cargo and profit from assisting the Allied cause during World War I. Sensing the end of the war, Dan convinces Mark to sell the cargo ships.
+Doing so before the cargo market collapses, the company greatly profits and uses the money to start a classy department store.
 Adding to this, the pair diversify by adding luxury cruise liners and begin building a hotel on Waikiki Beach in Hawaii.
-They also begin one of the first airlines of the west coast.
-Impressed with the raging stock market of the late 1920s, the duo issue shares to list their company on the exchange and begin playing the market on margin.
-This bubble bursts in the Crash of 1929 that begins the Great Depression.
+They also begin one of the first airlines on the West Coast.
+Impressed with the raging stock market of the late 1920s, the duo issues shares to list their company on the exchange and begin playing the market on margin.
+This bubble bursts in the crash of 1929 that begins the Great Depression.
 Many banks close, including The Bank of Sonoma, started by his lifelong Italian friend with the proceeds of the earthquake ferry service.
 Unable to honor his deposits due to the bank run, his friend dies of a heart attack.
 His Jewish compatriot and business partner, Levy, also dies soon after hearing of his daughter's death.

 Following this tragic news, Dan grows sullen.
 When May Ling gives him an ultimatum to divorce Jean or lose her and his son, Dan cannot act and May Ling moves to Los Angeles.
-As the heir to and subsequent chairwoman of the Seldon Bank, Jean calls the loans that are keeping Levy and Lavette afloat.
+As the heir and subsequent chairwoman of the Seldon Bank, Jean calls the loans that are keeping Levy and Lavette afloat.
 Although Jean offers him a position as head of the remains of the company, Dan cannot accept her handout and refuses.
 Jean grants his request for a divorce and he signs away his share of their communal assets.
 Bereft of all his money and torn inside by the emotional destruction of his world, Dan wanders the streets as a vagabond in search of work and even spends three months in prison after fighting off some muggers.
 When a former employee and boat owner gives him a meal and a job, Dan returns to his first love as a fisherman.
 Having finally grown up, Dan rises from the depths of his humiliation to seek out May Ling.
 Venturing to Los Angeles, he meets May Ling and they are finally married.
 At the close of the story, Dan and Jean's daughter visits and begins rekindling a relationship with her father.